elmahio/documentation/docs/logging-to-elmah-io-from-nlog.md

 </appSettings>
 ```

+!!! note
-> The `appSettings` layout formatter only works when targeting .NET Full Framework and requires `Elmah.Io.NLog` version 3.3.x or above and `NLog` version 4.6.x or above.
+    The `appSettings` layout formatter only works when targeting .NET Full Framework and requires `Elmah.Io.NLog` version 3.3.x or above and `NLog` version 4.6.x or above.

 ### IntelliSense